iwilare/category-theory-course-2025/2025-02-13 - Lecture 2 - Categories.md

 The associativity law is extremely important!
 It means that any way I put the brackets it does matter, so one can simply write $f \,; g \,; h$ and there cannot be any confusion.

+## Terminology

+You will often hear other books use the work "morphism" instead of arrow, and "hom-set" intead of "type of arrows" (for some objects $A$,$B$).
+Morphism can be a bit of a misleading word: not every arrow in a category represents a "transformation", or a process.
+We will later see during this lecture an example where arrows are just numbers.

 # Example of category: a programming language with Int, Bool

 In order to define a new category, I must make all the choices above; after that, I have to make sure that my choices satisfy the category laws.